 At High Park we have a positive safeguarding culture, where ‘Safeguarding is EVERYONE’S Responsibility”.

-Please click ‘here’ to read our Child Protection & Safeguarding Policy
+Please click ‘here’ to read our Child Protection & Safeguarding Policy on our policies page

 Prevent is about safeguarding people and communities from the threat of radicalisation.
 Protecting children from the risk of radicalisation is part of our school’s wider safeguarding duties, and is similar in nature to protecting children from other harms.